apache/manifoldcf-integration-sharepoint-2016/README.txt

 This source MUST be built on a Windows system.

-1. Make sure you have .NET Framework 1.0 and .NET Framework 3.0 installed.
+1. Make sure you have .NET Framework 1.0, .NET Framework 3.0, and .NET Framework 4.5 installed.

-2. Place the Microsoft SharePoint 2013 dll in the right place, you can take this file from C:\Program Files\Common Files\Microsoft Shared\Web Server Extensions\14\UserCode\assemblies.
+2. Place the Microsoft SharePoint 2013 dll in the right place.
+You can take this file from C:\Program Files\Common Files\Microsoft Shared\Web Server Extensions\15\UserCode\assemblies.
    There are several places that will work.
 The preferred place is:

    C:\Program Files\Reference Assemblies\Microsoft\Framework\v3.5\Microsoft.SharePoint.dll